Oracle Training Oracle Support Development Oracle Apps

 Don Burleson Blog

-Oracle 10g dynamic sampling helps CBO cardinality estimates
+Oracle dynamic sampling helps CBO cardinality estimates

-Oracle professional Jeff Moss has published an article showing how Oracle10g dynamic sampling might help in cases of missing histograms when using built-in functions on date range scans, noting research by noted Oracle pr0fessional, Wolfgang Breitling:
+Oracle professional Jeff Moss has published an article showing how Oracle10g dynamic sampling might help in cases of missing histograms when using built-in functions on date range scans, noting research by noted Oracle professional, Wolfgang Breitling:

-I wrote a while ago in a post here that the CBO has no way of knowing how many rows it will return for a given fixed date when applied to the FROM_DATE / TO_DATE of an SCD2 table…well, as I said I would in the article, I caught up with Wolfgang Breitling at the UKOUG after he did a presentation on Histograms and was able to discuss this problem with him further, whereupon he suggested that using dynamic sampling at level 4 or above might allow the CBO to determine the selectivity for combinations of FROM_DATE / TO_DATE in the target SCD2 table…
+I wrote a while ago in a post here that the CBO has no way of knowing how many rows it will return for a given fixed date when applied to the FROM_DATE / TO_DATE of an SCD2 table . . .

 This suggests that setting dynamic sampling to level 4 may remove the tedium of identifying and maintaining histograms for columns referenced in complex WHERE clause predicates to estimate the cardinality returned from a table.
 This has important ramifications for helping the CBO join tables together in the fastest order.